When Trina Reynolds was diagnosed with Stage IV breast cancer in 2008, her tenacity kicked in.

 ThedaCare is working to increase and deepen cancer screening efforts, Ryan says.
 The goal is to help women better understand their test results and breast cancer risk level.

 “Donors like The Trina Fund and others help us cocoon our patients, to give them care beyond just therapeutic care,” Ryan says.
-“During Breast Cancer Awareness Month this October, we’re celebrating the health and wellness of women in this country, and we’re also celebrating the support we can give when the journey may be troublesome, and when the answers may not be clear.”
+“During Breast Cancer Awareness Month this October, we’re celebrating the health and wellness of women in this country.
+We’re also celebrating the support we can give when the journey may be troublesome, and when the answers may not be clear.”

 Likewise, Hillary says she wants women to understand their risk and feel supported.